Rather speak to person? Give us a call (0800 044 3194) or click here to complete the form below and we’ll call you

 Is Bankruptcy advertised in the Newspaper?

-Your details are listed in Public Register
+Your details are listed on the Insolvency Register

-If you are renting your home your landlord will not normally be told about your bankruptcy.
-The Official Receiver will generally only get in touch with them if you are in arrears with your rent.
-As such your home should not be affected as long as you continue to pay your rent on time.
+If you are renting your landlord will not normally be told that you have gone bankrupt.
+They would only be contacted if you have rent arrears.
+As such your home will not be affected as long as you keep paying your rent on time.

 Where you are a home owner your Mortgage lender will be informed.
 This is because they are an interested party.
 However they will not have a problem as long as you maintain your mortgage payments.